 What we didn’t like

-- After having visited the Red Rock Visitor Center a few days prior, we were a little disappointed in the size and scope of the indoor exhibits at the Spring Mountain visitor center.
+- After having visited the Red Rock Visitor Center a few days prior, we were a little disappointed in the size and scope of the indoor exhibits at the Spring Mountain Visitor Gateway center.

 - The trails around the visitor center weren’t marked incredibly well.
 We ended up having to guess which way to go next.
 Cell service was also incredibly spotty in the area and our favorite Alltrails app didn’t have the Packrat trail listed.